Warren Griffin Wilson: Personal life and death

 Wilson suffered a heart attack in 1992.

-Wilson had six children: Pamela, Melissa, Elizabeth, Ronald, and Stanley, a television producer and co-founder of Wilson Media Group; as well as Debra Hansen, his stepdaughter with Sylvia Martinez.
+Wilson had six children: Pamela, Melissa, Elizabeth, Ronald, and Stanley, a veteran producer at CNN and co-founder of The Wilson Media Group; as well as Debra Hansen, his stepdaughter with Sylvia Martinez.
 His second eldest daughter, Kim, died in 2003.

 Warren Wilson died at an assisted living facility in Oxnard, California, on September 27, 2024, at the age of 90.

 Awards and honors

 In 1979, Wilson received his first Emmy Award for his investigative report “Children of the Night,” about a shelter and treatment center for juvenile prostitutes.

 He was nominated for an Emmy Award at least 15 times and earned six Los Angeles Area Emmy awards.

 In 1991, Wilson received a Peabody Award as part of KTLA-TV's team coverage of the Rodney King beating and subsequent trial.

 In 2002, Wilson received the Joseph M. Quinn Award for Journalistic Excellence and Distinction from the Los Angeles Press Club, its highest honor.
 The 2001 Quinn awardee was Dan Rather.

 In addition, Wilson received accolades from the California Legislature, the American Civil Liberties Union, the L.A.
 County Board of Supervisors, the Los Angeles City Council, the Los Angeles Police Department, and the Broadcast Journalist of the Year award from the Society of Professional Journalists.